temporalio/documentation/docs/system-architecture.md

 ## Activity Worker

 Workflow fault-oblivious code is immune to infrastructure failures.
 But it has to communicate with the imperfect external world where failures are common.
-All communication to the external world is done through activities.
+All communication to the external world is done through Activities.
 Activities are pieces of code that can perform any application-specific action like calling a service, updating a database record, or downloading a file from Amazon S3.
-Temporal activities are very feature-rich compared to queuing systems.
+Temporal Activities are very feature-rich compared to queuing systems.
 Example features are task routing to specific processes, infinite retries, heartbeats, and unlimited execution time.

-Activities are hosted by _activity worker_ processes that receive _activity tasks_ from the Temporal service, invoke correspondent activity implementations and report back task completion statuses.
+Activities are hosted by _Activity worker_ processes that receive _Activity tasks_ from the Temporal service, invoke correspondent Activity implementations and report back task completion statuses.

 ## External Clients

-Workflow and activity workers host Workflow and activity code.
+Workflow and Activity workers host Workflow and Activity code.
 But to create a Workflow instance (an execution in Temporal terminology) the `StartWorkflowExecution` Temporal service API call should be used.
 Usually, Workflows are started by outside entities like UIs, microservices or CLIs.

 These entities can also: